dannytaylor/pinspiroy/README.md

+# UPDATE, READ FIRST:

+**I believe this tablet is supported as of version 9 of the [DIGImend driver](https://github.com/DIGImend/digimend-kernel-drivers) so ths project is no longer required as a work around.**

 # pinspiroy

 pinspiroy is a linux driver workaround for the [Huion Inspiroy G10T](https://www.huiontablet.com/g10t.html).
 Note that this is not kernel-level driver, it is a user land implementation that creates virtual devices with uinput to mimic the tablet functionality.